fluent/fluent-bit-docs/pipeline/inputs/kubernetes-events.md

 ## Configuration

-NOTE: As of Fluent-Bit 3.1, this plugin uses a Kubernetes watch stream instead of polling.
-In versions before 3.1, the interval parameters are used for reconnecting the Kubernetes watch stream.
+Note: Starting with Fluent Bit 3.1, the Kubernetes Events plugin uses a Kubernetes watch stream instead of polling.
+Previous versions use the interval parameters for reconnecting the Kubernetes watch stream.

 | Key                 | Description                                                                           | Default                                              |
 |---------------------|---------------------------------------------------------------------------------------|------------------------------------------------------|